 PROFINET is a mechanism to exchange data between controllers and devices.
-Controllers could be PLCs, DCSs, or PACs.
-(Programmable Logic Controllers, Distributed Control Systems, or Programmable Automation Controllers.)
+Controllers could be PLCs, DCSs, or PACs (Programmable Logic Controllers, Distributed Control Systems, or Programmable Automation Controllers.).
 Devices could be I/O blocks, vision systems, RFID readers, drives, process instruments, proxies, or even other controllers.
-PROFINET exchanges data quickly and deterministically.
-Required speeds vary depending on the application; process instruments […]
+Fast and Deterministic PROFINET exchanges data quickly and deterministically.
+Required speeds vary depending on the […]

 A PROFINET network can be a complex collection of stations, from digital I/O devices to pneumatic actuators to laser scanners… the list seems endless and grows every day.
 But within that complex network, all PROFINET components operate within three different roles.
 They can be either Devices, Controllers, or Supervisors.